 How Much Profit Does Taco Bell Actually Make?

-The profit margin for Taco Bell franchise owners is 90,000 as an annual salary.
+The profit margin for a Taco Bell franchise is $259,000 with a 19% EBITDA margin.
 This is a pretty decent profit as a quick-service food restaurant owner, however, they still do get affected by lots of fees from the Taco Bell Corporation.

 The location of the franchise is located is a big factor in how much profit you can expect to bring in.
 Taco Bell has 4 types of units that franchise owners have the ability to operate and manage.